KanawhaITSecurity/codewv/README.md

 Mission Statement

-Education should be available to anyone who wants to learn and it shouldn't cost anything.
+Information should be available to anyone who wants to learn and it shouldn't cost anything.

 The concept is to use computers to assist people with learning things, hence the computer oriented part of the name.
 The developmental part comes from the idea that we are not actually teaching people the skills, we are merely assisting